Q: Who is eligible for participation in The Coventry Reserve’s program?

 Q: Do you have any set limitations for age?

 A: Adults are defined as 18 years of age and up.
 We currently have a variety of ages with the average age being 28.

 A: We do not have appropriate staffing or adequate space to serve those with severe or fragile medical, emotional or behavior issues.
 We offer various levels of support for all of our participants, however, in order to benefit they should be capable of functioning and participating in the program.
 They must also be able to care for their own toileting needs with minimum assistance.

 Q: What is your Staff/Volunteer to participant ratio?

-A: Coventry has a small, caring community that feels like family.
+A: Coventry has a small, caring community of trained volunteers and staff that feels like family.
 We strive to keep a 1:3 ratio in order to provide beneficial personal interaction and guidance.

 Q: Does your program run year round?